brietsparks/knex-relay-cursor-pagination/README.md

 #### Dataset configuration:
 Required
 - `cursorColumn`: the column to be used for the cursor.
 Values must be unique
-- `sortColumn`: the column that the data is sorted by.
-Values must be unique
+- `sortColumn`: the column that the data is sorted by
 - `sortDirection`: the sort direction of the data
 - `from`: the table or common-table-expression being queried from